NishchayAnand/software-engineering/Python/Pandas/Series/Notes.md

 4. Integrates seamlessly with `NumPy`, allowing for the use of NumPy functions on Series objects.

 5. Facilitates easy data import (reading) and export (writing) to various formats (e.g. CSV, Excel, SQL databases), streamlining the data workflow.

+> **NOTE:** Series can store only homogenous data, meaning that all elements within one pandas Series must be of the same data type.